Needles and straw in a haystack: robust confidence for possibly sparse sequences: Main results

-So, in principle we can obtain the result for any $\tau$-oracle rate $r^2_\tau(\theta)$ via the result for the oracle rate $r^2(\theta)$ (and vice versa), but at the price of the large factor $\tau^{-1}$ for small $\tau \in (0,1)$.
-Expectedly, only $\tau$-oracle rates with $\tau>\bar{\tau}>0$ for some $\bar{\tau}$ should be mimicable without price, and this condition indeed appears in Theorem \ref{th8}.
+So, in principle we can obtain the result for any $\tau$-oracle rate $r^2(\theta,I_o^\tau)$ via the result for the oracle rate $r^2(\theta)$ and vice versa, but at the price of some multiplicative constant.

+Actually, we can look at all $\tau$-oracles $I_o^\tau$, $\tau\ge 0$, from the following general perspective.
+Introduce a family of $n+1$ sets